group35-emailsecurity/gateway-setup/README.md

 - The device hostnames should be origin.test, gateway.test, destination.test
 - origin.test and gateway.test should each have a user called 'user'.
 - destination.test should have a user called 'user1' (the destination - like an organisation - can have multiple users).
-- Emails sent from user@origin.test to user1@destination.test (and vice versa) will pass through the gateway device for filtering.
+- Emails sent from user@origin.test to user1@destination.test will pass through the gateway device for filtering.
-- Each email that passes through gateway device is stored and can be viewed via a web app (including both allowed and denied emails).
+- Each email that is filtered by the gateway device is stored and can be viewed via a web app (this includes both allowed and denied emails).
+- Additionally, if the protected destination device were to send outbound emails:
+    - A TLS connection is enforced for outbound emails in transit between the gateway device and any external server.
+    - _TO DO: encryption of email content_

 # Setup
 ## Configure Gateway server